-- 11.53 While churchyards, which the public have access for walking, cycling or quiet contemplation, may have informal recreation value, these sites are mainly designated as Primarily Residential Area on the Policy Map. - 11.54 The most recent Sefton Green Space Strategy (2008) and Recreation and Open Space Study (2009) remain the basis for assessing existing local provision in relation to this policy, while policy EQ9 'Provision of public open space, strategic paths and trees in development' sets out the current basis for judging appropriate provision of public open space in new housing development.
+- 11.53 While churchyards, to which the public have has access for walking, cycling or quiet contemplation, may have informal recreation value, these sites are mainly designated as Primarily Residential Area on the Policy Map. - 11.54 The Open Space and Recreation Study (2015) and the Playing Pitch Study and Non-Pitch Sports Study are the basis for assessing whether public open space or outdoor sports facilities are surplus to requirements, as set out in part 1 b) of the policy.
+The most recent Sefton Green Space Strategy (2008) and Recreation and Open Space Study (2009) remain the basis for assessing existing local provision in relation to this policy, until they are superseded by updated studies or strategies. while Policy EQ9 'Provision of public open space, strategic paths and trees in development' sets out the current basis for judging appropriate provision of public open space in new housing development.
 The forthcoming Playing Pitch and Open Space and Recreation Strategies may result in revised standards, to guide the application of policy NH5 and EQ9. - 11.55 Retention, provision and enhancement of public open space within or close to housing development sites, and in Countryside Recreation Areas, makes an important contribution to managing recreation pressure on the internationally important nature sites on the Sefton Coast.